 1. Use automation to streamline drafting and reduce errors

-Law firms will pretty much always use standardised templates for their initial client care letters, retainers, or contingency fee agreements (whatever the case or practice area may be in each instance).
-But for each new client you take on, you will have to replace the names, contact info, fee amounts if applicable, and other details related to the specific client and matter throughout the template.
+Law firms will pretty much always use standardised templates for their fee agreements.
+But for each new client you take on, you will have to replace the names, contact info, fee amounts, and other details related to the specific client and matter throughout the template.

-This process can be tedious and also prone to errors, especially if staff members move quickly through these documents.
+This process can be tedious and also prone to errors, as staff members tend to move hastily through these documents.

-Nothing is more unprofessional than sending a document out with the name of a past client in it or with a spelling mistake added during manual entry of the details.
-Errors like that can be costly in terms of your professionalism and reputation.
+Nothing is more unprofessional than sending a fee agreement out with the name of a past client in it, so these errors can be costly in terms of your professionalism and reputation.

-Client intake software offers easy-to-use document automation tools which can automatically replace all the information in your fee agreement templates with relevant info for a specific client.
+Client intake software offers easy-to-use document automation tools which can replace all the information in your fee agreement templates with relevant info for a specific client automatically.

-This helps cut down on non-chargeable admin hours, and most importantly helps prevent embarrassing mistakes that can occur during the drafting process.
+This helps cut down on non-billable admin hours, and most importantly helps prevent embarrassing mistakes that can occur during the drafting process.

 2. Use e-signatures to eliminate paperwork & create a seamless process for clients

-Today, more and more people are using their mobile phones to do everything from ordering takeaways, to booking a taxi, to paying their bills.
-Asking them to download your fee agreement, print it, sign it by hand, scan it, and email or post it back puts quite a burden on them.
+Today, more and more people tend to use their mobile phones to do everything from ordering a takeaway to ordering a taxi, to pay their taxes.
+Asking them to download your fee agreement, print it, sign it by hand, scan it, and email it back puts quite a burden on them.

-With e-signature software, you can streamline the process of getting documents signed by clients.
-Clients can simply click a link, draw or type in their signature, and click a button to submit the signed copy back to the firm.
+With e-signature software, you can streamline the process of getting fee agreements signed by clients.
+Clients can simply click a link on their mobile phone or computer, draw or type in their signature, and click a button to submit the signed copy back to the firm.

 The entire process takes a matter of seconds, compared to printing and scanning which could take hours or days, depending on whether your client has easy access to a printer and scanner.

-Try to make it as easy as possible for your clients in order to ensure you get hired.
-You’ll also save a significant amount of money on printing costs by going paperless.
+Since signing the fee agreement is such an important step in the intake process, it’s critical to make it as easy as possible for your clients in order to ensure you get hired.
+Plus, you can save a significant amount of money on printing costs by going paperless.

 3. Open a matter to track upcoming tasks and deadlines

-Once the fee agreement has been signed, this is the end of the “sales” process.
-Now you change your focus from lead management to client onboarding and case management.
+Once the fee agreement has been signed, the sales cycle concludes, and your processes shift from lead management to case management.
 The biggest thing to take into consideration at this point would be any key events or deadlines which might be coming up for the client’s case.

 Failing to calendar these events can expose your firm to serious liability.
-It’s a good idea to open a matter in your case management software at this point.
-Schedule any deadlines or events on your calendar, and assign important tasks to members of your staff.
+At this time, it’s a good idea to open a matter in your case management software, schedule any deadlines or events on your calendar, and assign important tasks to members of your staff.

 Clio Grow makes it simple to transition from managing a lead to managing a case.
-It’s easy to convert a “lead” into a “client” within Clio Grow, and all the data you captured during the intake process can be exported to open a matter in Clio that’s ready for charging.
-This ensures consistency in your data, and also eliminates the burden of duplicate data entry.
+It’s easy to convert a “lead” into a “client” within Clio Grow, and all the data you captured during the intake process can be exported to open a matter in Clio that’s ready for billing.
+This ensures consistency in your data and also eliminates the burden of duplicate data entry.

 Summary

-Intake is a key part of the client lifecycle.
-Creating an organised and repeatable process is essential to your firm’s sustained growth.
+Intake is a key part of the client lifecycle, and creating an organised and repeatable process is essential to your firm’s sustained growth.

-At most firms, the stages of the client intake process would look something like this:
+At most firms, the stages of the client intake process would be similar to the following:

-Think about each stage carefully and focus on creating a streamlined process.
-This will save time for your staff and also improve the experience for clients.
+Think about each stage carefully and focus on creating a streamlined process which saves time for your staff, and that also improves the experience for clients.
 Not only will this make your firm more efficient, it will help maximise your conversions and drive more sales and revenue.

 Categorized in: Business